eterchain/docs/docs/testnet/miner.md

 sidebar_position: 1
 ---

-# Eterchain Miner
+# Eterchain Client
-Welcome to the Eterchain Miner Setup!
-This guided process will help you configure your miner with ease, providing step-by-step instructions to ensure a smooth start.
+Welcome to the Eterchain Client Setup!
+This guided process will help you configure your device with ease, providing step-by-step instructions to ensure a smooth start.

-Let's get you set up and ready to operate efficiently on the blockchain network, You can view all versions of [Eterminer Releases **Here**](https://github.com/eterchain/eterminer/releases).
+Let's get you set up and ready to operate efficiently on the blockchain network, You can view all versions of [eClient Releases](https://github.com/eterchain/eterminer/releases).

-We **recommend** to use root folder using command `CD ~` this approach makes it easier to locate the files and folders where the miner operates.
+We **recommend** to use root folder using command `CD ~` this approach makes it easier to locate the files and folders where the eClient operates.

-### Step 1 : Download the Miner from GitHub Releases
+### Step 1 : Download the eClient from GitHub Releases
 ```
 curl -L -O https://github.com/eterchain/eterminer/releases/download/v1.0.2/eterchainV1.0.2.tar.gz
 ```